truecaller/ios-sdk/README.md

     Note: We also provide a custom button style which is the default one where you can customise the appearance and get the functionality out of the box.
 Predefined styles available are: white and blue.

-    We also provide a custom button style which is the default one where you can customise the appearance and get the functionality out of the box.

     b.
 If you prefer to do it yourself, you can use the method requestTrueProfile.

     ```objectivec